Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Introduction and main results

 For the cubic NLS on $\R\times \bS^3$, bilinear eigenfunction estimates on the factor $\bS^3$ are vital.
 Let $f,g$ be eigenfunctions of the Laplace--Beltrami operator on $\bS^3$, with eigenvalues $-m(m+2)$, $-n(n+2)$ respectively, $m,n\in\mathbb{Z}_{\geq 0}$.
 Assume $m\geq n$.
 Then it was proved in \cite{BGT052} that

-where $C$ is a positive constant.
+where $C$ is a positive universal constant.
 A significant limitation of the above estimate lies in the logarithmic factor, which is not expected to be sharp.
 This becomes a more significant issue for the important question of critical well-posedness for \eqref{eq: maineq} in the energy space, for which sharp ``scale-invariant'' bilinear eigenfunction estimates would be needed.
 However, since it was first introduced, the above bilinear estimate has not been refined in the literature.
 The delicacy of this estimate stems from its $L^4$ nature, which corresponds to the critical breakpoint in Sogge’s $L^p$ eigenfunction bounds on $\bS^3$.
 In fact, among all spheres, the three-sphere is the only case for which a sharp multilinear eigenfunction estimate has been absent.

 As a key contribution of this paper, we fill this gap.
 In Theorem \ref{mainthm: 1}, we eliminate the log factor and prove the \textit{sharp} scale-invariant bilinear eigenfunction estimate on $\bS^3$, which also implies all the sharp multilinear eigenfunction estimates.
-Our approach, in contrast to the microlocal analytic methods in \cite{BGT052}, is more algebraic and analytically simpler.
-It is based on viewing the standard three-sphere as the compact Lie group $\mathrm{SU}(2)$, and using the associated representation theory.
-It is a standard fact that products of eigenfunctions are linear combinations of matrix entries of tensor products of irreducible representations.
-To estimate these, we rely crucially on the properties of Clebsch–Gordan coefficients.
-These coefficients dictate the decomposition of tensor products into irreducible representations, and the desired bilinear eigenfunction estimate eventually reduces to the orthogonality property of these coefficients.
+In contrast to the microlocal analytic methods in \cite{BGT052}, our approach is distinctly more algebraic and analytically transparent.
+It is based on viewing the standard three-sphere as the compact Lie group $\mathrm{SU}(2)$ and exploiting the associated representation theory.
+As is well understood, products of eigenfunctions can be expressed as linear combinations of matrix entries of tensor products of irreducible representations.
+To estimate these quantities, we work within the framework of the Clebsch–Gordan coefficients, which dictates the decomposition of tensor products into irreducible representations.
+Exploiting structural properties of these coefficients, we are able to reduce the bilinear eigenfunction estimates to elementary bounds, illustrating how representation-theoretic tools can substantially clarify analytic questions in partial differential equations.
+Moreover, this approach extends naturally to spheres of arbitrary dimension and yields sharp bilinear eigenfunction estimates in a unified algebraic framework; see Remark~\ref{generalization}.